What kind of barcode do you want to make? Our barcode FAQs and how-to's have lots of information to help you get started.

 Code 128 barcodes are used in the inventory, shipping and distribution chain.
 GS1-128 barcodes are a type of Code 128 based on GS1 system specifications.

-Code 39 (sometimes called '3 of 9') barcodes are a common symbology used for ID, inventory, and tracking purposes.
+Code 39 (sometimes called '3 of 9') barcodes are a used for ID, inventory, asset management and tracking purposes.

-Interleaved 2 of 5 barcodes are used on corrugated boxes, in the shipping industry, and in laboratories.
+Interleaved 2 of 5 (ITF) barcodes are used in the shipping industry on corrugated boxes and pallets, and in some laboratories.

-Codabar is a numeric symbology used by FedEx, libraries, and blood banks.
+Codabar is a numeric symbology used by blood banks, libraries, and Federal Express.

-MSI-Plessey barcodes are used on shelf labels in warehouses and retail stores, and in libraries.
+MSI-Plessey barcodes are used in libraries, and on shelf labels in warehouses and retail stores.

-OCR-A/OCR-B barcodes are used on files, documents, reports and in some physical inventory tracking.
+OCR-A/OCR-B codes are used on files, documents, reports and some bank documents.

 2 of 5 barcodes are an uncommon barcode symbology used on some airline tickets and in photofinishing labs.

 Quick, easy to use USB barcode scanners.
 Check your barcode labels before you ship.